History seminars at the IHR

 History of Libraries

-The seminars are jointly sponsored by the Institute of English Studies, the Institute of Historical Research, and the Library & Information History Group of CILIP.
+The seminars are jointly sponsored by the Institute of English Studies, the Institute of Historical Research, the Warburg Institute, and the Library & Information History Group of CILIP.

 Time: Mainly Tuesdays, beginning at 17:30, unless otherwise indicated in the programme, below.

 Scholar, courtier, magician: the lost library of John Dee` will explore the life and work of one of Tudor England's `most enigmatic figures

 Katie Birkwood (Royal College of Physicians Library)

 will lead a curator tour of the College’s forthcoming exhibition of books from the library of John Dee (1527-1609), the Elizabethan mathematician and astrologer.The RCP library holds the largest known extant collection of books surviving from John Dee's library, which was one of the greatest collections of its age.
 This will be the first time that these books have been publicly exhibited.Please note that there will be a charge of £2.30 for this event for refreshments, payable at the Library.

 Venue: The Library, Royal College of Physicians, 11 St Andrews Place, Regent’s Park, London NW1 4LE, commencing at the usual time of 5.30 p.m.